 Table of Contents

 What is the difference between Trimix and Bimix injections?

 Trimix is a mixture of three medications: papaverine, phentolamine, and prostaglandin.
 Bimix is made up of papaverine and prostaglandin.
-These medications can be used in varying concentrations, which allow for a wide range of options and make it possible to customize penile injection therapy for each patient.
+These medications can be used in varying concentrations, which allows for a wide range of options and makes it possible to customize penile injection therapy for each patient.

 The goal of treatment is to use the minimum effective dose that helps a man get and maintain an erection suitable for penetrative sex.
-Trimix has been shown to be about 80% effective in helping men get and maintain an erection.1 It does not impact libido, prevent pregnancy, or protect against sexually transmitted diseases.
+Trimix is about 80% effective in helping men get and maintain an erection.1 It does not impact libido, prevent pregnancy, or protect against sexually transmitted diseases.

 Which is better, Bimix or Trimix?

 Bimix and Trimix are similar.
 They both contain papaverine and phentolamine.
 To make Trimix, prostaglandin is added.
 Most men are prescribed Trimix to start treatment and move to Bimix if they are sensitive to prostaglandin.
 One of the benefits of using penile injections is that the medication dose can be customized for each man.
 Also, systemic medication side effects are minimized by injecting the medication directly into the penis.